eusebiuuu/job-board/README.md

 In the last steps, I did the CI/CD, the deployment, the documentation and the final testing of the app.

-### Features
+## Features
 The app has many functionalities, most of them depending on the type of the logged in user (unknown, company or candidate).

 An unknown user have restricted permissions, but it still can search for jobs or view the profile of other companies and candidates.
 Once an unknown user logs in, registers (and validates its email address) or goes through a password reset, it gets more permissions depending on the account type.

 A candidate user can search jobs, apply and unapply for jobs, find and review companies, upload profile images, change the email or password and much more.

-A company user can add jobs, find candidates that applied for a specified job, delete candidates' applications, pay for monthly or individual subscriptions, update profile and a lot more.
+A company user can, among others, add jobs, find candidates that applied for a specified job, delete candidates' applications, pay for monthly or individual subscriptions and update profile.

-If you want to discover more features visit my website by clicking [here](http://16.170.252.79).

-### Technologies and tools
+## Technologies and tools
 This project was made with the help of various technologies and tools present on the market at that moment.
 - I used Figma to build the wireframes and diagrams
 - The front-end was build with ReactJS and implemented with the create-react-app tool